Unfortunately, we sometimes experience Kindle Fire problems with our beloved tablets.

 Here's an example comparing Facebook's mobile and desktop websites:

 Now let's learn how to "fix" this issue.
 Fortunately, it's really simple.

 There are two steps to fixing this Kindle Fire problem:

-Although I show the steps from my Kindle Fire HD, they are the same for the second generation and almost exactly the same for the original Kindle Fire (which also experiences this problem).
+Although I show the steps from my 2012 Kindle Fire HD, they are the same for the 2013 and 2014 tablets and almost exactly the same for the non-HD Kindle Fires (which also experiences this problem).
 When a step is different, I will make a note of it.

 So here's what you need to do.
 Slide the top menu to the left until you see "Web":

 Tap "Web" on your Kindle Fire (or open the Silk app):